 9. They both found books that appealed to them individually, which revealed a bit about who they are.
 The boy loves hockey and has recently discovered books like Rink Rats.
 The girl is a curious sort (though she’ll admit to the term ‘snoopy’) and has begun reading through Carolyn Keen’s graphic novel version of Nancy Drew.
 She has read seven in the last two months.
 This is proof that we read what appeals to us as people; what compels us personally.

 10. As mentioned, books on hockey, mysteries, and graphic novels are on the list.
 Books that are long can be intimidating.
-A series, such as Nancy Drew, keeps them hooked because they know there’s more on a character they’ve already connected with.
+A series, such as Nancy Drew, keep them hooked because they know there’s more on a character they’ve already connected with.

 It’s not exactly a research-based understanding of what makes kids turn away from or toward reading, but it gave me valuable information.
 I don’t want to overwhelm them.
 I gauge their reactions and am honest about it being okay to not have a book appeal to you.
 I share my own reading struggles (I read painfully slowly) and tell them what makes me want to read.
 I know, now, that I’ve opened a doorway and we need to go through it now, while they’re engaged.